G-Node/spike/deploy/deployment2.md

 *do this as www-data*

 We need a place to put the application sources.
-We will place the application in /opt/spike, this will also be where the apache will be servering the website from.
+We will place the application in /opt/spike.
+The apache2 will serve the website from here.

     cd /opt
     git clone git://github.com/G-Node/spike.git spike